Wdio-Workflo

 Pages

-the structure of a website's pages, dialogs or page fragments (eg. header, footer...).
+A Page in wdio-workflo is basically an aggregation of PageNodes.
+It maps the structure of a website's pages, dialogs or page fragments (eg. header, footer...).
+Each Page is assigned an instance of a PageNodeStore to create its PageNodes.

 For our first functional system test, we have to map the structure of the demo website's footer page fragment (actually, it is sufficient to only map the framework link).